HoraceHuang-ui/Competizione-Companion/README.md

 - ☑️ Available to search tracks / cars conveniently.
 - ☑️ Available to set the theme color, with support for extracting colors from a custom background image.
 - 🔳 To support setting up executable paths to retrieve along with launching ACC (telemetry, accelerator, etc.).
-- 🔳 To support importing a folder or a zip file and batch loading setups.
 - 🔳 (Too difficult to implement in a short period) To support editing & saving of the setups.
 - 🔳 (No plans in a short period) To support management of liveries.
 - 🔳 (No plans in a long period) To implement in-game overlays.